Emergency medicine: Iran

 The first residency program in Iran started in 2002 at Iran University of Medical Sciences, and there are now three-year standard residency programs running in Tehran, Tabriz, Mashhad, Isfahan, and some other universities.
-All these programs work under the supervision of the emergency medicine speciality board committee.
+All these programs work under the supervision of the emergency medicine specialty board committee.
 There are now more than 200 (and increasing) board-certified Emergency Physicians in Iran.

 Ethical and medicolegal issues

 Ethical and medico-legal issues are embedded within the nature of emergency medicine.
 Issues surrounding competence, end of life care, and the right to refuse care are encountered daily within the emergency department.
-Of growing significance is the ethical issues and legal obligations that surround the Mental Health Act, as increasing numbers of suicide attempts and self-harm are seen in the emergency department.
-The Wooltorton case of 2007, in which a patient arrived at the emergency department post overdose with a note specifying her request for no interventions, highlights the dichotomy that often exists between a physicians ethical obligation to "do no harm" and the legality of a patients right to refuse.
+Of growing significance are the ethical issues and legal obligations that surround the Mental Health Act, as increasing numbers of suicide attempts and self-harm are seen in the emergency department.
+The Wooltorton case of 2007, in which a patient arrived at the emergency department post overdose with a note specifying her request for no interventions, highlights the dichotomy that often exists between a physician's ethical obligation to "do no harm" and the legality of a patient's right to refuse.